Hpauric/hpauric.github.io/_posts/2017-06-22-What-Exactly-Is-JSX.md

 ## Curly Brackets

-In javascript curly brackets normally represent a function or an encapsulated piece of code that needs to be executed as one.
+In javascript, curly brackets normally represent a function or an encapsulated piece of code that needs to be executed as one.
 (They can also be used to create an object literals.)
 React uses curly brackets extensively.

 ### Commenting